Cropster/ember-l10n/README.md

 ### Synchronizer

-The synchronizer will parse a given `PO` file, use the message ids from each entry and uses them as new message ids accross `JS` and `HBS` files in your app.
+The synchronizer will parse a given `PO` file, use message strings from each entry and uses them as new message ids accross `JS` and `HBS` files in your app.
 This is especially helpful if you proof read your current message ids before handing them over to translators for other languages.

 Run the following command from your Ember project root for synchronization: